(Disclosure: Some of the links below may be affiliate links)

 1. The Stock Market is more than 400 years old!

 Many people think that the stock market is something modern.
 Most people would say that it started about 100 years ago.
-But in fact, it is very old.
+But in fact, the stock market is ancient.

 The idea of the stock market was started in the Netherlands in 1602.
 The Dutch East India Co. company started issuing paper shares.
 Shareholders could sell and buy these paper shares.
 This company was the first concept of a stock market.
 This lead to the creation of the oldest Stock Exchange, the Amsterdam Stock Exchange.
 Today it is known as the Euronext stock exchange.